amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 User defines water retention models in sublist `"Water retention models`".
 It contains as many sublists,
 e.g. `"Soil 1`", `"Soil 2`", etc, as there are different soils.
-This list is required for `"Richards Problem`" sublist only.
+This list is required for `"Richards Problem`" only.

 The water retention models are associated with non-overlapping regions.
 Each of the sublists (e.g. `"Soil 1`") includes a few mandatory parameters: region name, model name, and parameters for the selected model.
 The available models are `"van Genuchten`", `"Brooks Corey`", and `"fake`".
 The later is used only to set up a simple analytic solution for convergence study.
 The available models for the relative permeability are `"Mualem`" (default) and `"Burdine`".

-An example with two soils having different water retention models is:
+Amanzi performs rudimentary checks of validity of the provided parameters.
+The relative permeability curves can be calculated and saved in an ASCI file if the list `"Output`" is provided.
+This list has two mandatory parameters:

+* `"file`" [string] A user defined file name.
+It should be different for each soil.

+* `"number of points`" [int] A number of data points.
+  Each file will contain a table with three columns: saturation, relative permeability, and capillary pressure.
+The data points are equidistributed between the residual saturation and 1.

 .. code-block:: xml